LoayAbassi/alx-higher_level_programming/0x10-python-network_0/README.md

 -d // used to sendd data in the body of http request [curl -d "username=user1&password=pass123" http://example.com/login]

--H // sets http header to specific value
+-H "headerVar : value" // sets http header to specific value (before each new var)

 ======= HTTP ================================================================
 default port number is 80 // it depends on the protocol used (afp = 548)